-Graduating high school is the first step towards becoming an information technology specialist.
+Graduating high school is the first step toward becoming an information technology specialist.
 Obtaining a diploma demonstrates the ability to complete a program and also yields the necessary credentials for admission to a two or four-year institution.

-In the absence of completing high school, students may complete a GED program.
+Without completing high school, students may complete a GED program.
 Aspiring information technology professionals should take courses in high school to prepare them for further studies such as computer science and advanced math.

 While the actual roles filled by information technology specialists can vary widely, most professionals in the field have earned at least a bachelor’s degree.
 Typical majors include computer science, computer engineering, information science, electrical engineering, informatics, or information technology.

 Students can complete their degrees on campus or online at programs such as the bachelor of science in information technology offered through Arizona State University.

 Completing a degree provides much of the theoretical knowledge an IT specialist needs; however, it needs to be translated to practical knowledge through experience in the field.
-Students can begin their job search the final year of their undergraduate degree.
+Students can begin their job search in the final year of their undergraduate degree.
 Many employers recruit directly from universities and colleges from the top programs in the country.
 Typical entry-level workplaces for IT specialists include:

 Data science, as described by University of California, Berkeley, involves the analysis and management of large quantities of data.
 The discipline requires professionals who can ask the right questions, chart out what information is needed, collect the data, and analyze it effectively.

-Meet 25 leading professors of computer science, and learn more about what makes them standout educators and innovators.
+Meet several leading professors of computer science, and learn more about what makes them standout educators and innovators.